lhr-solar/PV-Curve-Tracer/README.md

 - Migrate serial input processing, CAN input processing to class.
 - Create common com input processing class that encompasses the above.
 - Look at common eventQueue com output processing class that encompasses the above.
+- Handle invalid input data as an exception, not an error.

 ---
 ## Operation